tburette/martingale/index.md

 <iframe style="display: block; float: left; border: none; overflow: hidden" width="100%" height="450px" src="winningoddsmartingale.html?initial=100,200,300,500&gains=0,50,100,200,300,400,500"></iframe>

-Indeed, a larger bankroll means that when a series of numbers of the wrong color occurs, you can double the bets you make longer.
+A larger bankroll means you can afford to double your previous bets longer.
 So, does this mean that if you were a millionaire you could fleece casinos by using the martingale technique at the roulette?
 The answer is no.

 First, the amount of money you need to be able to cope with longer series of failures grows very quickly.
 It grows [quadratically](https://en.wikipedia.org/wiki/Quadratic_growth).
 <!--The amount of money you need o be able to play (and lose) `X` times in a row is `2^X - 1`.-->